Sakai: Demographics

 According to Japanese census data, the population of Sakai increased rapidly in the 1960s and 1970s, and has been relatively stable since.

 History

 Origins

 The area that would later become known as Sakai has been inhabited since approximately 8,000 BC.
 Sakai is known for its keyhole-shaped burial mounds, or kofun, which date from the 5th century.
 The largest of these, Daisen Kofun, is believed to be the grave of the Emperor Nintoku and is the largest grave in the world by area.
 During the Kofun period between 300 and 500 AD, the Mozu Tumulus Cluster was built from over one hundred burial mounds.
-The name "Sakai" appears in Fujiwara Sadoyori's poetry by 1045.
+The name "Sakai" appears in Fujiwara Sadayori's poetry by 1045.
 Most of the current city is located within ancient Izumi Province; however, the wards of Mihara, Higashi and a portion of Kita are located within ancient Kawachi Province.

 Tradition holds that 10,000 homes burned to the ground in 1399.